Home > Procycling

 Wout van Aert wins the 2022 Omloop Het Nieuwsblad

 The Omloop Het Nieuwsblad is one of the first races of the season.
-It’s used by many cyclists to gauge their early season form after coming back from the winter break.
+Many cyclists use it to gauge their early season form after returning from the winter break.

 The race begins in Meerbeke and finishes in Ninove.
-It covers a distance of around 200km and includes plenty of short steep hills and cobblestone sections.
-The riders will often have to battle bad weather conditions, as the race is in early spring when the weather can be very unpredictable.
+It covers a distance of around 200km and includes plenty of short, steep hills and cobblestone sections.
+The riders often have to battle bad weather conditions, as the race is in early spring when the weather can be very unpredictable.

 Fabio Jakobsen wins the 2022 Kuurne-Brussel-Kuurne